On this page

 Type your search terms into these pre-built searches to limit results to specific organisation types.
 Use Search tips for Google and Google Scholar to create your search strings.

 NGO Search is a Google Custom Search that searches across hundreds non-governmental organization (NGO) websites.
-NGO Search is a project of the International Documents Taskforce (IDTF) of the American Library Association (ALA).
-For more information on this project, including a growing list of NGOs included in the search, please see the IDTF wiki.
+NGO Search is a project of the International Documents Taskforce (IDTF) and the Government Documents Roundtable (GODORT) of the American Library Association (ALA).
+This is a spreadsheet of NGOs included in the project.

 International governmental organizations (IGOs) are organizations made up of more than one national government—examples include NATO (North Atlantic Treaty Organization) and the WHO (World Heath Organization).
 The governments are the members.
-IGO Search is a Google Custom Search Engine (CSE) that searches across IGO websites.
-It is a project of the International Documents Taskforce (IDTF) of the American Library Association (ALA).
-For more information on this project, including a growing list of IGOs included in the search, please see the IDTF wiki.
+IGO Search is a Google Custom Search that searches across IGO websites.
+It is a project of the International Documents Taskforce (IDTF) and the Government Documents Roundtable (GODORT) of the American Library Association (ALA).
+Here is the growing spreadsheet of IGO urls included in the search.

 Carleton University's Find Canadian Government Publications on the Web